Donald Trump Russia Tip Sheet: Meet Carter Page And Other Key Players

 All of her verified reporting conflicts with Michael Cohen’s conflicting statements on his whereabouts.
 Michael Cohen has made multiple conflicting statements about the Trump Russia scandal.
 He alleges he was not in Prague during the time and dates in question, and that he was in California visiting his son.

 Some sources in California have even confirmed this.
 The dates he alleges he was in California are August 23 to 25.
-But Louise Mensch discusses how geotracking on a tweet by Michael Cohen shows him at the Newark, New Jersey airport in the time in question.
+But Louise Mensch discusses how geo-tracking on a tweet by Michael Cohen shows him at the Newark, New Jersey airport in the time in question.

 Planespotting: Michael Cohen's Amazing Journey.
 His denials re Prague provably untrue. @LouiseMensch #Trumprussia https://t.co/nXTzTkqzGB pic.twitter.com/vfMGRUpP9m